-The limp that children with Legg-Calve-Perthes disease exhibit is an abductor limp, in which they avoid abduction or internal rotation of the leg.
+Children with Legg-Calve-Perthes disease might exhibit an abnormal gait pattern in which they avoid abduction or internal rotation of the leg.

 The definitive diagnosis of Perthes disease is made by x-ray.
 The disease is primarily classified by radiographic findings, using the Waldenstrom classification.
 The four stages of Perthes (Figure 1-4) are denoted as initial, fragmentation, reossification, and healed.

 In the initial stage, the osteonecrosis process begins.
 The x-rays may show a dense and flattened femoral head with joint space widening.
 There may be only mild symptoms in this stage; parents may notice an altered gait or mild limp.

 The fragmentation stage is characterized by revascularization and bone resorption producing collapse.
 Hip symptoms are most prevalent in this stage, which may present a year or longer.

 In the reossification stage, new bone appears as the necrotic bone is resorbed.
 This is the longest stage and may persist for two years or more.

-In the final stage, the femoral head completes its remodeling, with symptoms dependent on the final shape of the femoral head.
-This stage is labeled the “healed” stage, though that is something of a misnomer: the term refers to the state of the bone’s response to the original insult.
+In the final stage, the femoral head completes its remodeling.
+This stage is labeled the “healed” stage – a term that refers specifically to the completion of the bone’s response to the original insult.
 The word “healed” does not necessarily reflect the state of the hip joint overall.
-That is, the osteonecrosis process may have abated and the fragmented areas have reconsolidated, symptoms may still persist and later degenerative changes may still appear if the shape of the bone has been restored to normal.
+That is, although the osteonecrosis process may have ended and the fragmented areas have reconsolidated, symptoms may still persist and later degenerative changes may still appear if the shape of the femoral head has not been restored to normal.

 On x-ray, the femoral head is typically lateralized and more radiodense, and in later stages of disease the femoral head appears flattened.

 Another option for imaging is MRI, which has an increase diagnostic accuracy compared to X-ray, especially in the initial stage when radiographic findings may not be obvious.
 Scintigraphy is a method which uses Technetium scanning and can be helpful for diagnosis in the earliest stages of disease.

 Laboratory findings are used in the diagnosis of Legg-Calve-Perthes disease primarily to rule out other diseases or illnesses.
 All laboratory values are typically within normal limits.